JoeMarron/real-estate-risk-forecasting/README.md

 | No. of hidden layers | [3, 4]           |
 | Drop out rate        | [0.05, 0.1, 0.2] |

 The epochs remained the same for each at 200, however early stopping was implemented as to reduce the computation time where possible, which can be seen in the below plot which only reached 124 epochs before the loss converged on an approximate optimum.
-The scaling of the data was also done within the ML modelling pipeline.
+The scaling of the data was also done within the ML modelling pipeline, using StandardScaler which transforms the data to have amean of 0 and a standard deviation of 1.

 <h4 align="center">
 Average English Property ANN Optimal Model Loss Plot (MAE, MSE, RMSE)